AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Coverages, Limits, and Deductibles

-A number of factors affect car insurance rates — primarily what coverages, limits, and deductibles you choose for your policy.
+Certain factors affect car insurance rates — primarily what coverages, limits, and deductibles you choose for your policy.
 The more you buy (whether on your own accord or because the state requires it), the more you’ll pay.
+Higher limits will save you money in the event of a serious accident, but they will cost you more in premiums, because the insurance company is obligated to pay more in the event of an accident to meet the higher limit.

 Monthly costs also increase if you add these or other supplemental types of coverage: